 I book most of my flights on Avios.
 My most regular route is London to Nice, which costs me 9,000 Avios Peak each way in Club Europe and 4,500 in Economy per person.
 The fees on this Club Europe are £25 GBP per person in each direction, so it costs me 27,000 Avios and around £75 GBP in fees for myself, my husband, and my boy to fly back from Nice airport.
 Fees are slightly less on Economy seats, and if you fly off-peak, you save a few Avios too.

 I usually book my flights for free on air miles and American Express Rewards, which convert directly to Avios (along with other airline miles).
 The free Amex Gold Card is an incredible deal with a huge free bonus of Membership Rewards and even more if you apply through our referral link.
 You also get limited free airport lounge access with this free card.
 You can apply for the UK & US card right here.

 For unlimited airport lounge access, you will need to apply for the Platinum card right here.
 With my referral link, you will get more Membership Rewards points.

-European flights on the British Airways tend to be on their Airbus A319, A320 & A321’s and the experience is very similar as they all have the same in layout 2-2 in Business Class and 3-3 in Economy, with the main difference being whether the plane has been refurbished recently or not.
+European flights on British Airways tend to be on their Airbus A319, A320 & A321’s, and the experience is very similar as they all have the same layout, 2-2 in Business Class and 3-3 in Economy, with the main difference being whether the plane has been refurbished recently or not.

 This is a major reason for me to choose Club Europe over Economy.
 When you try and type on your computer in Economy, you are liable to knock your neighbor as these seats do not have a generous width.
 In Club, you can work your way through the flight.
 2 hours of my time makes it worthwhile for me to upgrade, particularly if I upgrade on Avios air miles!